home

 Some relevant work experience, such as shadowing a hospital doctor or helping in a care home, is also useful and will greatly help university applications.

 When doctors have completed their medical degree they undertake a two-year foundation programme of general training.
-Towards the end of the programme they decide whether they wish to train in anaesthetics or in another specialty.
+Towards the end of the programme they decide whether they wish to train in anaesthetics or in another speciality.

-Specialty training for anaesthetists takes seven years.
+Training for anaesthetists takes seven years.
 On successful completion of this training they are awarded a Certificate of Completion of Training and gain entry to the General Medical Council specialist register.
 They are then able to apply for a senior post as a consultant.

 An anaesthetist should: